How to Grow and Care for Hardy Hibiscus in Your Garden

 While it’s possible to grow hardy hibiscus from seed or a mature plant, most gardeners opt for the transplant route.

-One reason this is the case is that it can be difficult to find the seeds of modern hybrid varieties.
+One reason this is the case is that it can be challenging to find the seeds of modern hybrid varieties.
 Even if you collect and plant the seed from a mature hybrid plant, the resulting plant will be genetically different from the parent plant.

-If you’d like to purchase a plant, you can opt for a live potted plant or a dormant bare root plant.
+If you’d like to purchase a plant, you can opt for a live potted plant or a dormant bare-root plant.
 Both are suitable options, but potted plants are often larger and will resume growing more quickly.

 Where and How to Plant